philrz/super/docs/language/data-types.md

 So why should we pretend that this is a bona fide value?
 SQL adopted this approach because it lacks first-class errors.

-But SuperPipe has first-class errors so a reference to something that does not exist is an error of type `error(string)` whose value is `error("missing")`.
+But SuperSQL has first-class errors so a reference to something that does not exist is an error of type `error(string)` whose value is `error("missing")`.
 For example,
 ```mdtest-spq